3manuek/3manuek.github.io/_posts/2017-03-06-simple-manual-sharding.markdown

 (1 row)
 ```

-Behind the scenes, the query pushed to the remote servers contains the corresponding
+Behind the scenes, the pushed query to the remote servers contains the corresponding
-filters for the columns explicited in the query.
+filters.

 ```sql
 proxy=# explain (VERBOSE true)SELECT avalue